LuckyCrack/Shake-Me-2/README.md

 # App Permission
 The app is not asking for any permissions from the user.
-It was made on newer android sdk.
+It was made on newer Android SDK.